ctag/hp_envy_reviver/README.md

 ![](images/hp_warranty_renege.png)

 As we've already established, the laptop's failure was not due to the 3rd party RAM, which had been cranking along perfectly for months.
 Under the [Magnuson-Moss Warranty Act](http://uscode.house.gov/view.xhtml?req=granuleid%3AUSC-prelim-title15-chapter50&edition=prelim) it is illegal for HP to renege on their warranty *unless the reason for warranty work is demonstrably due to the consumer's changes*.
-Which is a much higher burden of proof than a picture of RAM.
+Which is a higher burden of proof than a picture of RAM.
 See also "Tie in Sales Provisions" on [ftc.gov](https://www.ftc.gov/tips-advice/business-center/guidance/businesspersons-guide-federal-warranty-law).
 But I am not a lawyer and I sure can't afford one, so Hewlett-Packard will continue to harm consumers with impunity.

 The laptop was returned un-repaired, and it sat unused for several months.
 Until this past weekend, when I decided it couldn't get any more bricked and asked to borrow it to continue troubleshooting.